15 Facts About Oxycodone You Need to Know

 - Young Adults have the highest non-medical use rate of Oxycodone – According to the 2014 NSDUH (National Survey on Drug Use and Health), 9.5 percent of individuals aged 18-25 have used oxycodone products for non-medical purposes.

-- Use can end up in overdose – When an individual continues to use oxycodone, they build up a tolerance, requiring them to use more for the same effects.
+- Use can end up in overdose – When a person continues to use oxycodone, they build up a tolerance, requiring them to use more for the same effects.
 As they continue to up their dosage, it can lead to overdose from using far too much.
+One of the most important facts about oxycodone that should be remembered is this one.

 Get Help at Best Drug Rehabilitation

 If you or a loved one are struggling with an addiction to oxycodone or any other substance, do not hesitate to give us a call today.
-Our program ensures provision of a proper detox, counseling and further support to give every individual the best chance at recovery.
+Our program ensures the provision of a proper detox, counseling and further support to give every individual the best chance at recovery.
 Best Drug Rehabilitation was founded upon the premise that every individual struggling with addiction is unique, and so we craft a program that is particular to every person.
-This way, individual underlying issues and difficulties are addressed.
-We can help to get you or your loved one on the road to sobriety, and into long term recovery.
+This way, personal underlying issues are addressed.
+We can help to get you or your loved one on the road to sobriety, and into long-term recovery.